shettysach/Loxi/README.md

 # Loxi

-Lox bytecode interpreter with a mark and sweep garbage collector, based on the second half of [Crafting Interpreters by Robert Nystorm](https://craftinginterpreters.com/).
+Bytecode interpreter for [the Lox language](https://craftinginterpreters.com/the-lox-language.html) with a mark and sweep garbage collector, based on the second half of [Crafting Interpreters by Robert Nystorm](https://craftinginterpreters.com/).

-## Additions
+## Lists

-- Supports lists and has more native functions.
+Also supports lists and has additional native functions.
 Credits to [Caleb Schoepp's blog](https://calebschoepp.com/blog/2020/adding-a-list-data-type-to-lox/).

 ```c
 var l = [1, 2, 3, 4, 5];